 - Corriander seeds

 Dukkah is typically served as a dip, with bread and olive oil.
 It can also be served on meats, vegetables, and appetizers.
 It can even be sprinkled on desserts such as fruits and custards.
-Furthermore, if you’re into baking bread, it is wonderful blended into bread batter.
 This particular blend of dukkah gives a lovely exotic crunchy crust to our roasted duck legs.

 How to Prepare Dukkah Roasted Duck Legs: